voxmedia/revenue-hiring/README.md

 Either:

-* *Pick 2* level-appropriate hiring exercises ("Level 2" exercises are prefixed with `2-`)
+* *Pick Two* level-appropriate hiring exercises ("Level 2" exercises are prefixed with `2-`)

 OR

-* "Pick 1* level-appropriate hiring exercises
+* *Pick One* level-appropriate hiring exercise
-* AND **Code that you previously wrote**.
+* **AND Code that you previously wrote**.
 This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.

 All of these are weighted equally, we really want you to be as comfortable and confident as possible sharing your solutions with us.